 Easy fix for the blue screen of death

 The fix is easy.

-The firmware that worked for me was the:
+The firmware that worked for me was this one:

 Ender-3 Pro_4.2.2_Firmware_Marlin2.0.1 - V1.0.1.bin

-Your printer should be back to normal, assuming you had the same problem as I did.
+Your printer should be back to normal – assuming yours had the same problem as mine did.

-Perhaps something much more terrible has happened.
-This approach is unlikely to work for fire-damaged, submerged or crushed printers.
+This approach is unlikely to work for fire-damaged or submerged printers.

 I hope that helped